The Role of Minerals In Preventing and Treating Sheep Illnesses - Countryside Network

 Walk into any pharmacy or big discount store and you will see aisles of vitamin supplement products.
 The array is dizzying and leads one to believe we would never survive without some bottle or liquid product.
 In both sheep and humans, there are certainly cases where supplementing vitamins is critical, such as when digestion gets disrupted and the ability to make and absorb vitamins is diminished, which can lead to a number of sheep illnesses.

-In times of stress or sheep illnesses, increased need for vitamins makes supplementation a wise choice.
+In times of stress or illness, increased need for vitamins makes supplementation a wise choice.
 However, restoring digestive function is the first step and reducing underlying causes of deficiencies should be next.

 Sheep make and absorb their own B vitamins and vitamin C if they’re healthy, with properly functioning digestive systems.
 The amount they make should meet their nutritional needs unless something changes substantially.
 During situations where digestion is poor (disease, parasites, stress), working on digestion while injecting vitamins is the quickest way to restore health and treat sheep illnesses.
 This is one of the only times I use injections; since the animal isn’t digesting properly, feeding the vitamins is a waste of time.